fluiddyn/fluiddyn/doc/setup_ubuntu1804.rst

-How to setup a fresh install of Ubuntu 18.04 for Python and fluiddyn
+How to setup a fresh install of Ubuntu 18.04 for Python for sciences
 ====================================================================

+This is just an example (2018-07-10), but it is useful for me (Pierre Augier) to have this page, so it may be useful to others.

 - Install some useful compilers, libraries and utilities::